 - Press Windows + R, type ncpa.cpl and ok

-- Here on Network connection window, Right click on Wi-Fi adapter select properties
+- Here on the Network connection window, Right click on the Wi-Fi adapter select properties

 - Double click on Internet Protocol Version 4 (TCP/IPv4).

 - Now Assign IP Address and gateway address.